Introducing market segmentation Vs. Target Markets

 Researching your competition and establishing what markets they cover is very important.
 This way, instead of wasting resources on going after the same market, you could instead look for a niche market that they have overlooked.

 Figure out not only who requires your product or service, but also who is most likely to buy it.
-Think about factors like age, gender, occupation, etc. Also, consider the psychographics of your target.
+Think about factors like age, gender, and occupation.
+Also, consider the psychographics of your target.

 Target market strategies